BANGAUTOGLASS

 Insurance and the Polestar 3 Rear Glass Claim

 Comprehensive auto insurance typically covers glass damage, including rear window replacement.
 Whether your policy includes a deductible, whether glass claims are zero-deductible in your state, and what your coverage limits are — those are details between you and your insurer.
 If you haven't started a claim yet, Bang AutoGlass can assist you through the claim process.
-We don't file on your behalf, but we can help you understand what information you'll need and walk alongside you as you work through it.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 When it comes to pricing on a vehicle like the Polestar 3, several factors affect what you'll pay: the glass configuration your vehicle has, whether ADAS scanning or calibration is required, the type of service, and whether you're going through insurance or paying directly.
 We don't publish fixed prices because the variables genuinely matter on a vehicle this specific — the best approach is to get a quote based on your actual vehicle details.